Blockchain and the Law: A Critical Evaluation

 The authors identify efficiency as the main advantage of code-based regulatory systems (p.
 198), but do not elaborate what they mean by that concept.
 Therefore, one wonders, what exactly is the source of the supposed efficiency gains for blockchain-based systems—or more generally, algorithmic decision-making—and rule enforcement systems?
 If the source of efficiency gains is the lack of human oversight or discretion, or users’ limited ability to question, contest, dispute and redress algorithmic decisions, then the question we should ask is not if such a system is technically possible or efficient, but whether it is desirable.

 We must also ask whether regulation through blockchain technology is actually the rigid, immutable, auto-executing enforcement machine portrayed in the book.
 We suspect that in addition to this strict enforcement regime, blockchains also mobilize another, completely different regulatory regime, based on economic incentives.
 After all, blockchains incorporate a complex system of crypto-economic incentives in the technology’s design.
 Crypto-economics tries to encode game-theoretical insights into the software infrastructure to encourage certain behaviors, while discouraging others.
 Many inherent features of blockchain technology, like immutability, are achieved not through making them technically impossible, but through the disincentivization of cheating, namely by making undesirable behavior prohibitively expensive.
-Moreover, as the recentralization on various layers of decentralized blockchain technology is taking place, subtle crypto-economic disincentives are being built into some of the protocols to prevent concentration of activities, and the collusion of actors.
+Moreover, as the recentralization on various layers of decentralized blockchain technology is taking place, subtle crypto-economic disincentives are being built into some of the protocols to prevent concentration of activities, and the collusion of actors.26 Despite its apparent centrality to the operation of blockchains, crypto-economics is only mentioned in a single footnote, which is a surprising omission.

 On a related note, the analysis in this part of the book interprets regulation as the ability of the State to impose its will on a technology through various modes of coercion.
 Regulation is framed as a battle between code and law, between the State and a technology.
 Yet, we know that such artificial separations rarely offer a useful frame to understand how certain social, economic, political, and human domains are ordered, how power is both organized and organizes the relationships among different constituents.
-As Foucault argued, the State—with its juridical powers to repress—is hardly the only (and often not even the most) important player in the complex network of different institutions, practices, and technologies, which through their interactions, struggles, and competition shape the order of things.
+As Foucault argued, the State—with its juridical powers to repress—is hardly the only (and often not even the most) important player in the complex network of different institutions, practices, and technologies, which through their interactions, struggles, and competition shape the order of things.27 This statement seems especially applicable in a domain where digital technologies are prominent: powerful, cross-border, and networked technologies aggregate the activities of innumerable different constituents, including private and public actors.
+In turn, these technologies are operated by a handful of multinational corporations, like Google or Facebook (at least in Western societies), which are often strong enough to push back governmental efforts to regulate them, but sometimes yield to random insurgencies of their employees or users on some finer details of their codes of conduct and terms of service.
+Computer code can hardly be isolated from this complex network as an autonomous agent.
+Neither does it make much sense to equate power with the State alone.
+Consequently, the juxtaposition of software code (and the coders) next to the law and the State which produces and enforces it is of limited use in addressing the challenges posed by blockchain technologies and other decentralized techno-social assemblages.

 The reader may be familiar with the infamous, fan-produced trailer for Stanley Kubrick’s The Shining, which was edited to present the horror movie as a fuzzy, warm romance-comedy.
 The trailer is an eternal reminder that from the very same elements, completely different, often contradicting stories can be told.
 Blockchain and the Law is structured to start with the speculative, enthusiastic scenarios of what the technology could do, and to focus on the shortcomings, difficulties and limitations in the second half.
 The result is a book with a very optimistic—even enthusiastic—view of blockchain technology, and a rather skeptical and critical approach to (State) regulation.
 This approach roughly corresponds to the predominant US- and technology-centric narrative, which tends to view technology as a solution to problems governments come to represent: oppression, inefficiency, coercion, etc.

 The State and the technology (developers) are two members of a much larger group of constituents of our networked, digital, information societies, where different stakeholders follow different agendas, respond to different incentives, and interact in dynamic—often unforeseeable—ways.
 The fact that such complex systems are hardly deterministic doesn’t limit scholarly and other speculation about what could happen.
 Instead, it is within our reach to identify at least some of the conditions and logics that shape the development of such complex techno-social systems, and use them as a starting point for a critical analysis.
 For example, the book under review assumes that blockchains “automagically” represent an accurate state of off-chain reality, and then speculates about what follows from that assumption.
 Instead of making this assumption, the authors could have asked what are the necessary preconditions of such synchronicity, and what steps the technology and real-world institutions need to take to enable the accurate on-chain representation of the world.
 The book discusses in some detail the question of “oracles,” which make real-world facts available to blockchain applications, but fails to consider how on-chain actions are enforced to have real-world consequences.
 Blockchain technologies must have the capacity to enforce on-chain changes in the real world if they wish to be relevant in real-world applications, such as public records.
 But, like many of the issues around blockchains, this question is not intrinsic to the technology.
-Rather, it relates to the institutional, legal, economic, political contexts in which the technology is embedded, and which can facilitate or prevent the off-chain enforcement of on-chain alterations.
+Rather, it relates to the institutional, legal, economic, political contexts in which the technology is embedded, and which can facilitate or prevent the off-chain enforcement of on-chain alterations.30 Going further, and looking at the question of how such synchronicity would happen, might have led the analysis in a completely different direction, one which emphasizes the mutual interdependence of law and technology, rather than antagonistic opposition between the different power regimes.

 It is tempting to reduce the analysis of a complex system to a discussion of false binaries.
 For example, the regulatory dilemma is framed throughout the book as a balancing act between enabling innovation and societally beneficial uses (blockchain for the “good”) on the one hand, and limiting illicit or criminal uses (blockchain for the “bad”) on the other.
 This may be a relevant question for dual-use technologies, which have very specific, but highly controversial uses.
-Assessing the relative merits of such a technology was, for example, the task for the judges adjudicating the famous Sony v Betamax case,
+Assessing the relative merits of such a technology was, for example, the task for the judges adjudicating the famous Sony v Betamax case,31 who had to decide whether a copying technology was also capable of substantial noninfringing uses.
+But blockchains are not a typical Wassenaar-like dual-use technology32; rather, like a programming language, they are best seen as a general purpose technology.
+In fact, second generation blockchain technologies like Ethereum contain a Turing-complete programming language in their core.
+In addition, policymakers are not judges who have to decide case by case.
+Instead, they have to assess how a technology with a high potential for disruption would operate in a diverse and interdependent set of social, economic, political contexts.
+The question of technology and law, we argue, is hardly reducible to the simple dichotomies of innovation vs. regulation, or good vs. bad uses.

 Navigating such a landscape is mind-bogglingly difficult.
 It is thus important to reflect on the methods with which we compare different possibilities, or alternatives.
 The book uses a very US-specific analytical frame.
 This comment applies to both the legal and non-legal analysis.
 The legal discussion hardly references any non-US jurisdictions, policy approaches, regulatory solutions, or legal dilemmas.
 Given the global reach and popularity of the technology, this is a rather curious decision on behalf of the authors, especially given that one of them is European.
 The non-legal analysis also heavily relies on the law and economics approach, pioneered by US legal scholars, when it uses efficiency, transaction costs, and cost-benefit analyses to support its arguments.
 While such a methodological approach offers the (false) promise of a quantified, objective, empirically-grounded, and “rational” explanation as to which alternative is most desirable, or likely to succeed, it also reduces institutional, social, political, economic transformations into the monolithic dimension of economic rationality.